bonomani/devmon/docs/TEMPLATES.md

 - In a `non-repeater`, as it is a scalar:
   - There is **no** `index`
   - There is only **one** `value`

 Notes:
 - In Devmon, the term `OID` is abused: `OID alias`, `target OID`, `numeric OID`, `index`,... can be referred to simply as an `OID` for simplicity.
 - If a `non-repeater` OID does not end with `.0`, indicating it is not a real SNMP scalar, retrieving it results in getting the `parent OID` that is of type `repeater`.
 This behavior is part of SNMP's design...

+  - In case of a partial SNMP polling failure, this leads to have the a somes value of the OIDs set to `NoOID`, index are based on the previous sucessful polling

 ## The transforms file
 The transforms file describes manipulations on SNMP data.